-Ribeira means riverside, and this part of old Porto, overlooking the Duoro river is full of restaurants, bar and charming terraced houses worth wandering around.
+Ribeira means riverside, and this part of old Porto, overlooking the Duoro river is full of restaurants, bars and charming terraced houses worth wandering around.

 If this bridge brings to mind the Eiffel Tower in Paris, then it won’t be a surprise that a colleague of Gustave Eiffel, Théophile Seyrig, designed this iron wrought bridge which opened in 1886.